linkedin px ads

 English is a Germanic language with Latin influences.
 Its grammar and main vocabulary are inherited from Proto-Germanic, but a significant portion of the English vocabulary comes from Romance and Latinate sources – for example, French and Italian.
 Though it may not seem like it, with the staggeringly intimidating length of German words, English and German are considered 60% lexically similar.

 One primary reason is the historical period of 500-800A.D. when Germanic tribes occupied England.
-It was later claimed by William the conqueror, who led the Norman invasion in 1066 when the Latin influences started seeping into the language.
+It was later claimed by William the Conqueror, who led the Norman invasion in 1066 when the Latin influences started seeping into the language.

 Weltschmerz